 How to file a complaint about C3 Canada

-If you think that C3 Canada is breaking any debt collection rules, contact the consumer protection authority in your province.
+If you think C3 Canada is breaking any debt collection or privacy laws, contact the consumer protection authority in your province.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.